Photos are available in the DATE 2024 Gallery.

 • David Oswald, University of Birmingham, GB

-• Erdinc Ozturk, Intel, FR
+• Erdinc Ozturk, Intel, GB

 • Hammond Pearce, University of New South Wales, AU